retrotheft/show-and-svelte/README.md

 ### I'm seeing a Flash of Unstyled Content!

 Yeah these are a pain.
 There are some measures in place that have prevented them for me, but if you encounter one, please let me know.

+### Performance

+Show & Svelte is performant enough on my M1 to get good results when recording my screen, though I have noticed some hiccups, particularly if recording in 4K.

+First, always give the presentation a complete run through and back before recording, after every page reload.
+This seems to keep things running a lot smoother than trying to record immediately after a reload.

+Next, ideally use **transform** for spatial movements.
+These prevent the browser from needing to recalculate a bunch of elements positions on the page.
+Similarly, use **opacity** for fades and for hiding things, rather than **visibility** or **display**.

+If you want to know more about this topic (Layout Thrashing), and what triggers **reflows** and **repaints**, [start here](https://gist.github.com/paulirish/5d52fb081b3570c81e3a).

+Also, there is most likely some more I can do inside Show & Svelte to improve things further; any suggestions or advice are welcome!

+In **Chrome** and **Firefox**, you can use transform: scale for font sizes, but I wouldn't do that in **Safari**.